robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 # Acknowledegments

-We cordially thank Dr. Gerd Neugebauer for his help in creating a subset of a bibtex data base using BibTool and Dr. Ricardo A. Chávez Montes and Prof. Magnus Palmblad for comments on the manuscript.
+We cordially thank Dr. Gerd Neugebauer for his help in creating a subset of a bibtex data base using BibTool and Dr. Ricardo A. Chávez Montes, Prof. Magnus Palmblad and Martin Fenner for comments on the manuscript.
 The work was funded by the Consejo Nacional de Ciencia y Tecnología (CONACyT) Mexico, with the grant FRONTERAS 2015-2/814 and by institutional funding of the Centro de Investigación y de Estudios Avanzados del Instituto Politécnico Nacional (CINVESTAV).

 # Software and code availability